oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/4-configure-the-compute-instance/configure-the-compute-instance.md

 ## Introduction

-In previous sections we have created the Compute Instance and established a connection to it.
+In previous sections we created the Compute Instance and established a connection to it.
 In this section we will make the necessary configurations for the demo to work properly.

 ### Objectives